dynatrace-oss-contrib/opentelemetry-specification/specification/data-resource-semantic-conventions.md

 ## TODOs

-* Add more compute units: Process, Lambda Function, AppEngine unit, etc.
+* Add more compute units: Process, Function as a Service, AppEngine unit, etc.
 * Add Device (mobile) and Web Browser.
 * Decide if lower case strings only.
 * Consider to add optional/required for each label and combination of labels